Skip to main content

 MAO-A

-MAO (monoamine oxidase A) is the name of the enzyme which acts in nerve cells (neurons) of the brain as a recycling factor for neurotransmitters and in process of oxidation it brakes down serotonin, epinephrine, norepinephrine, and dopamine among all the brain chemicals it deals with.
-Signals transmitted by serotonin regulate mood and emotion, epinephrine and norepinephrine control the body's response to stress while we already know that dopamine controls physical movements.
-MAO-A gene is responsible for MAO regulation and in people who have a variant of the "warrior gene" (low-activity form of the gene called MAOA-L) less MAO is produced, which means that less of the neurotransmitters are broken down which in turn leave higher levels of unwanted neurotransmitters in the brain.
-For all we know from various past study, higher levels of these brain chemicals produce higher levels of aggression and as a result these people feel less or none empathy for others and they basically don't hesitate to use any form of anti-social behavior including violence to achieve their own goals whatever they are.
+MAO (monoamine oxidase A) is the name of the enzyme that acts in nerve cells (neurons) of the brain as a recycling factor for neurotransmitters, and in the process of oxidation it breaks down serotonin, epinephrine, norepinephrine, and dopamine among all the brain chemicals it deals with.
+Signals transmitted by serotonin regulate mood and emotion; epinephrine and norepinephrine control the body's response to stress, while we already know that dopamine controls physical movements.
+MAO-A gene is responsible for MAO regulation, and in people who have a variant of the "warrior gene" (low-activity form of the gene called MAOA-L), less MAO is produced, which means that fewer of the neurotransmitters are broken down, which in turn leaves higher levels of unwanted neurotransmitters in the brain.
+For all we know from various past studies, higher levels of these brain chemicals produce higher levels of aggression, and as a result, these people feel less or no empathy for others, and they basically don't hesitate to use any form of anti-social behavior, including violence, to achieve their own goals, whatever they are.

 Refs: